dwhiffing/fury/content/nato/us/air/strike/body.md

 **USAF Strike Aircraft**

-The primary purpose of these aircraft are to deliver ordinance onto key enemy targets, these targets can range from the very tactical, such as a tank or bunker up to the strategic level, such as the strike targeting Libya’s dictator Muammar Kaddafi in 1986.
+The primary purpose of these aircraft are to deliver ordinance onto enemy targets, these targets can range from the very tactical, such as a tank or bunker up to the strategic level, such as the strike targeting Libya’s dictator Muammar Kaddafi in 1986.
 Alternatively, some references refer to these platforms as ‘Attack’ aircraft.

 [**F-117 Nighthawk**](https://fas.org/man/dod-101/sys/ac/f-117.htm)The
-‘Stealth Fighter’ had its combat debut in Panama, but came to its own during the Gulf war where 36 of them were deployed.
+‘Stealth Fighter’ had its combat debut in Panama, but came into its own during the Gulf war where 36 of them were deployed.
 These aircraft are the first to use low observable technology and rely on their stealth to penetrate deep into enemy territory and conduct precision strikes with laser guided bombs.
 Based at Holloman AFB in New Mexico the 49<sup>th</sup> Fighter Wing fields two operational squadrons and a conversion training squadron.
 In total 59 aircraft were produced but only 52 of them are